Mohsen5514/notes-api/README.md

 # Notes API

-A RESTful API built using Django and Django REST Framework.
+A RESTful API built using Django and DRF.

 ## 🚀 Features